Information-Theoretic Generalization Bounds for Deep Neural Networks: Hierarchical Generalization Bound

 We present the following generalization bound for the above described setting.

 \begin{theorem}[Hierarchical generalization bound] Suppose that the loss function $\ell(\bw,X,Y)$ is $\sigma$-sub-Gaussian under $P_{X,Y}$, for all $\bw\in\calW$.
 We have

-where $\UB(l)\coloneqq\frac{\sigma\sqrt{2}}{n}\sum\limits_{i=1}^n\!\sqrt{\sI(T_{l,i},Y_i; \bW_{l+1}^L| \bW_1^{l})+\sD_\KL\big(P_{T_{l,i},Y_i|\bW_1^{l}} \big\| P_{T_{l},Y |\bW_1^{l}} \big| P_{\bW_1^{l}}\big)}$, $l=0,\ldots, L$.
+where

-\end{theorem} Theorem \ref{Thm: NN gen ub} is derived by first establishing the $\UB(L)$ upper bound via the Donsker-Varadhan variational representation of the KL divergence and the sub-Gaussianity of the loss function.
-We then invoke the data processing inequality (DPI) to successively peel off the layers to arrive at the remaining bounds.
-See Appendix \ref{App: pf of Thm: NN gen ub} for a detailed proof.
-While the $\UB(L)$ forms the tightest bound, the state hierarchy highlights the benefit of depth for learning and lend well for comparison to existing results.
-Indeed, observing that $\UB(0)=\sqrt{2\sigma^2}\,n^{-1}\sum_{i=1}^n\sqrt{\sI(X_i,Y_i;\bW)}$, we see that our bound is tighter than the one from \cite{bu2020tightening}.
+\end{theorem} \cref{Thm: NN gen ub}, proven in \cref{App: pf of Thm: NN gen ub}, is derived by first establishing the $\UB(L)$ upper bound via the Donsker-Varadhan variational representation of the KL divergence and the sub-Gaussianity of the loss function.
+Conditioning on the parameters of preceding layers, we then invoke the data processing inequality (DPI) to successively peel off layers and derive the remaining bounds.
+The per-layer bound $\UB(l)$ comprises two terms: the mutual information $\sI(T_{l,i},Y_i; \bW_{l+1}^L| \bW_1^{l})$ quantifies the stability of the learning algorithm in the sense that learned parameters should not depend too strongly on the training data, as represented by the $l$-th layer.
+The KL divergence term $\sD_\KL\big(P_{T_{l,i},Y_i|\bW_1^{l}} \big\| P_{T_{l},Y |\bW_1^{l}} \big| P_{\bW_1^{l}}\big)$, on the other hand, captures the other aspect of generalization, whereby the model should learn the underlying data distribution.
+While the $\UB(L)$ forms the tightest bound, the stated hierarchy highlights the benefit of depth for controlling the generalization error.
+It mathematically demonstrates that the generalization bound tightens as the number of layers in the neural network increases, allowing for more precise control and a deeper understanding of the behavior of DNNs.
+Furthermore, the stated hierarchy lends itself well to comparison with existing results.
+Indeed, observing that $\UB(0)$ is the bound from~\cite{bu2020tightening}, \cref{Thm: NN gen ub} serves as a tightening of that result.
+In Section \ref{Sec: noisy network ub}, we present a further discussion about how the depth, width and the stochasticity of DNNs affect the generalization bounds, which implies that deeper networks have a greater potential for improved generalization compared to shallower ones.